chrigro/dptrp1_manager/README.md

 - `~/.dpmgr/sync.conf`: This file provides a possibility to define synchronization pairs, which are all synchronized when running `dpmgr syncpairs`.
-A synchronization pair is defined by A local and a remote path and the policy to decide which file to keep in case it is present locally and remotely.
+A synchronization pair is defined by a local and a remote path and the policy to decide which file to keep in case it is present locally and remotely.